-Being asked to give a presentation at the last minute can be nerve-wracking.
-If you use these 4 tools, you can take control of your nervous energy, create an message of impact, and deliver your speech in a dynamic style that inspires your audience to take action.
-With these feelings of confidence, control, and command, you can Stand OUT from the crowd whenever you Stand Up before an audience.
+Being asked to give a presentation at the last-minute can be nerve-wracking.
+If you use these four tools, you can take control of your nervous energy, create a message of impact, and deliver your speech in a dynamic style that inspires your audience to take action.
+With these feelings of confidence, control, and command, you can Stand OUT from the crowd whenever you stand up before an audience.

 ‘THE Book on Storytelling’